Sunday, December 26, 2021

 Happy New Year, and thank you for reading!

-[1] If you cannot do this part right away, if you are visiting or entertaining guests, you will burn the list later on, when circumstances would allow to do so safely and relaxed; just make sure that it’s getting done no later that sunset on January 1st
+[1] If you cannot do this part right away, if you are visiting or entertaining guests, you will burn the list later on, whenever circumstances would allow to do so safely and relaxed.
+Just make sure that it’s getting done no later that sunset on January 1st

 Friday, December 10, 2021